Recent Blog Entries WHOOP

 Blogging for hire has been a subset of freelance writing, but there are many freelance bloggers who take on projects very different from what a freelance writer might take on.

 Some interesting books recommended if you write for a company weblog or other commercial weblogs.
+Freelance writing jobs can be found at the FWJ freelance writers jobs board.

 Social networking users not interested in changing their names but still looking for ways to protect themselves online now have a new guide in the form of a book out this week from the ‘Dear Abby’ of disappearing, Frank M. Ahearn.
 What do you need to know?
 Call it the 21st century Wilderness survival guide.